Chart Color Schemes

 Teralba is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Teralba, as per the latest Census evaluation, consisted of 87.5% houses and 12.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's structure of 89.7% houses and 10.2% other dwellings.
-Home ownership in Teralba stood at 28.3%, with the remaining dwellings either mortgaged (49.6%) or rented (22.1%).
-The median monthly mortgage repayment in Teralba was $2,167, exceeding Non-Metro NSW's average of $1,900.
-The median weekly rent figure for Teralba was recorded at $363, compared to Non-Metro NSW's $380.
+The dwelling structure in Teralba, as evaluated at the latest Census, consisted of 87.5% houses and 12.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.9% houses and 10.3% other dwellings.
+Home ownership in Teralba was at 28.3%, with mortgaged dwellings at 49.6% and rented dwellings at 22.1%.
+The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's average of $1,900.
+The median weekly rent figure was recorded at $363, compared to Non-Metro NSW's $380.
 Nationally, Teralba's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing